Our Journey Westward

 Chocolate Chip Cookies – Sometimes, you just need an unhealthy chocolate chip cookie!
 Again, we use the gluten-free flour blend from Costco mentioned above.

 I’d love to hear about other books you’ve used to inspire your kids in the kitchen.
-I’d also love to hear about your journey to healthier food if you have a story to share!
+I’d also love to hear about your journey to a healthier lifestyle if you have a story to share!

 Kids in the Kitchen Gifts